There are a number of things you need to keep in mind when figuring how many squares you'll need to make an afghan or blanket.

 My 3 favorite books filled with Granny Square Patterns:

 I've spent a lot of time poking around the web looking for free granny square patterns.
 Keeping track of them is sort of a nightmare.
 Not only are the patterns written in each persons own "shorthand", but the photos are uneven & it's a hassle to print them out & keep them in any sort of organized fashion that allows me to find what I want when I want it.
 While browsing in the bookstore I bought just about every book I could find on the subject.
-I think these three include just about any pattern I've seen anywhere.
+Here are my favorites.
 I highly recommend them to your library!